The Ultimate Guide to Employee Feedback 2019

 Understanding what you can give as a worker is one of the more important steps in career growth.
 You need to be aware of what you can offer and where you are so that you can plan what do you want to become and where you want to be.
 Feedback allows you to understand where you need to focus.
 This is a crucial tool for leaders because it provides them with the information they need to settle a path for their employees to grow.

 Most times, people don’t know what others feel about them.
 You may very well think others have a worse image about you than the image they actually have.
-You need to be aware of your own worth and impact to others and feedback is a great tool to do just that.
+You need to be aware of your own worth and impact on others and feedback is a great tool to do just that.

 It focuses on the process instead of results